-4) If you are new to Ipposnif, spend some time observing the strategies provided with the program.
-They have been longly tested in all the scenarios.
-Maybe the strategy you wish to implement is similar to a Ipposnif one, and you can easily start from a clone of it.

-### Updated text

 3) Spend some time observing the example strategies provided with the program.
 They have been longly tested in all the scenarios.
 Maybe the strategy you wish to implement is similar to an example, and you can easily start from a clone of it.